 Heidi’s connection to the sea began in the Stockholm archipelago, where, as a young teenager, she sailed a 25-ft. boat with her father.
 She studied the charts.
 Her father told her it wasn’t necessary since they were in familiar home waters.
 And then they ran aground.
 When her father subsequently attended an evening course for basic navigation (good role-modeling of humility, Heidi’s Dad!!), Heidi joined too.

-Heidi trained at the Merchant Marine Academy in Kalmar, 400 km south of Stockholm, where she lives today.
-Her first four years were as a cadet aboard Swedish cargo ships sailing to the Great Lakes, the North Sea, the Baltic, the Mediterranean, and the Mexican Gulf.
-Short time in the ports offered bits of opportunities to go ashore, discover, and feed her desire to explore more.
+After training at the Merchant Marine Acadamy in Kalmar, 400 km south of Stockholm where lives today, Heidi spent time as a cadet aboard Swedish cargo ships.
+Sailing into a variety of ports, from the Mediterranean to the Mexican Gulf and beyond, offered opportunities to go ashore and feed her desire to explore even more.

 Heidi's first opportunity to be Captain was on a ferry charter in the Northern Baltic Sea between Sweden and Finland.
-The charter afforded challenges like navigating in ice, since none of the harbours had any ice-breaker assistance—clearly essential for her eventual polar exploring.
-And when she discovered the joys of cruising after being a guest on a small sailing ship in French Polynesia, the transition to expedition-style travel was inevitable.
+The charter afforded challenges like navigating in ice, since none of the harbors had any ice-breaker assistance—clearly essential for her eventual polar exploring.
+When she discovered the joys of cruising after being a guest on a small sailing ship in French Polynesia, the transition to expedition-style travel was inevitable.

 She worked on the Hanse Explorer for three years in cold waters, then transitioned to warm waters aboard the cruise ship Tere Moana, where she got to transit the Panama Canal 22 times.
 Between engagements, she consistently returned to Gotland—where one day she saw National Geographic Orion at the dock in Visby.
 She thought: that’s my dream ship.

-As evidence that dreams do come true, Heidi received a call from Captain Martin Graser a few months later asking if she would be interested in a short contract as Staff Captain/Chief officer, sailing from Bordeaux to Lisbon, and then repositioning the ship down to Punta Arenas for a few cruises to Antarctica.
+As evidence that dreams do come true, Heidi received a call from Captain Martin Graser a few months later asking if she would be interested in a short contract as Staff Captain/Chief officer for Lindblad Expeditions, sailing from Bordeaux to Lisbon, and then repositioning the ship down to Punta Arenas for a few cruises to Antarctica.

-That contract, another in the South Pacific—and now, Heidi is scoring a big first: as the proud, and very capable, captain of National Geographic Orion.
+That contract, another in the South Pacific—and soon, Heidi scored a big first: as the proud, and very capable, Captain of National Geographic Orion and Lindblad Expeditions' first international fleet female Captain.